Donttestturing/resume/README.md

 4. **Prompt and timely**

 **Work experience**
+- Worked as a Customer Service Representative at Pizza-Hut (2009-2011)
+- Worked as a pool cleaner for Kressin Pool Cleaning (2011-2014)
-- I previously worked as a subcontractor
+- Worked as a subcontractor for Kressin Trust (2014-2018)
-- I also worked for Pizza-Hut before that

 **Additional Info**
-- `I played Ice Hockey pretty seriously in High School, team-building is a large focus on mine`
+- `Assistant-Captain of UTC Jaguars, (Ice Hockey Team) team-building is a huge focus`
 - `I love and appreciate learning, and I hope that will never stop`

 **C.S.
 Goals**
-- I have a goal in computer science to be able to create a restoration/recoloring program for old photographs
+- Goal in computer science to create a restoration/recoloring program for old photographs

 **C.S.
 Projects**
 - Extensive database program for a library system using Java, complete with a user-interface